Background pattern

 • Depression.

-• Respiratory problems in patients with asthma or chronic lung disease.
+• Breathing problems in patients with asthma or chronic lung disease.

 Rare side effects(may affect up to 1 in 1,000 people):

-• Inflammation of the liver (hepatitis), causing abdominal pain, loss of appetite, and, in some cases, jaundice with yellow discoloration of the whites of the eyes and skin and darkening of the urine.
+• Liver inflammation (hepatitis), causing abdominal pain, loss of appetite, and occasionally jaundice with yellowing of the whites of the eyes and skin and darkening of the urine.

 • Allergic reactions such as itching, redness, and skin rash.
-Severe allergic reactions may include inflammation of the face, neck, tongue, or throat, or difficulty breathing.
+Among the severe allergic reactions, swelling of the face, neck, tongue, or throat, or difficulty breathing may occur.

-If you feel dizzy or weak, or if you have difficulty breathing, contact your doctor as soon as possible.
+If you feel dizzy or weak, or have difficulty breathing, contact your doctor as soon as possible.

 The following side effects have also been reported: